 Belém is Lisbon’s westernmost district, the last part of the city before the seaside suburbs.
 It’s where the Tagus River opens to the Atlantic, so it was from here that many of the ships that mapped the world during the Age of Discovery departed.
 Vasco da Gama left from these shores to India in 1497, discovering a new sea route to the East, and starting global trade as we know it.
 Years before, in 1493, Christopher Columbus stopped by on his way back from the New World.
 Everywhere you turn in Belém is a reminder of those times, and visiting this part of Lisbon is going on a journey through the history of the modern world.

 The monuments of Belém seen from a sightseeing cruise

 The sensational architecture of the Belém Tower and Jerónimos Monastery (both World Heritage Sites) is the result of the spice trade, the opening of trade with Japan, and the colonization of Brazil and parts of Africa and Asia.
 These monuments are adorned and embellished with motifs of exotic lands elaborately carved in stone, as are the heroes of the age on the colossal Discoveries Monument.

-This is also Lisbon's museum district, with the one-of-a-kind Coaches Museum filled with royal fairytale vehicles, the Berardo Museum showcasing a world-class collection of international modern and contemporary art, and the iconic MAAT.
+This is also Lisbon's museum district, with the one-of-a-kind Coaches Museum filled with royal fairytale vehicles, the MAC/CCB showcasing a world-class collection of international modern and contemporary art, and the iconic MAAT.

 Belém is Lisbon's westernmost district, where the river becomes the sea